Shanghai STD Advice For Expats

 After waiting in line for what could be a very long time, the doctor will give you a prescription for blood tests with little discussion.
 You will receive the results 3-4 days later, but even if they come back negative you might have little peace of mind; still worrying about what caused the rash or other symptoms.

-Some expats can accept this type of service in return for a cheap price, while others will not feel comfortable with the lack of thoroughness and personal care.
+Some expats can accept this type of service in return for a cheap price (a few hundred Chinese Yuan), while others will not feel comfortable with the lack of thoroughness and personal care.

 Fortunately, there is another option for Shanghai expats to get tested for STDs.
-Sino-Aid sells a wide variety of STD testing kits, and cooperates with several foreign and private clinics in Shanghai.
+Sino-Aid sells a wide variety of STD testing kits, and cooperates with several international and private clinics in Shanghai.

-Their hotline has quite good English language service and they will arrange an appointment with one of their partner foreign clinics in Shanghai to do the testing, such as DeltaWest Clinic in Hongqiao.
+Their hotline has quite good English language service and they will arrange an appointment with one of their partner international clinics in Shanghai to do the testing.
 You can find a list of such hospitals and clinics in our international hospitals in Shanghai article.

-You can also go directly to one of the foreign clinics or VIP wards of other hospitals, such as the Ren'ai.
+You can also go directly to one of the foreign clinics or VIP wards of local hospitals.
 However, first checking out the websites of Sino-Aid and their partner Sexual Health in Shanghai, as well as giving Sino-Aid a call at 5108 2260, can give you lots of useful information at no extra cost.

 They also claim to offer anonymous STD testing, but normally when you go to the clinic they will ask for your contact details for their forms.
 If you want anonymity, therefore, you should tell Sino-Aid on the phone and also mention this when you arrive at the clinic.